JackyZhangFuDan/TroubleShootingInProduction/BTrace.md

 **Step 3: Create Trace Codes**

-BTrace codes are putted in static class' static method, you can't write all element provided by java language, there are some restrictions to avoid damage caused by BTrace, see detail in [this page](https://github.com/btraceio/btrace/wiki/Trace-Scripts#restrictions) of its offical website.
+BTrace codes should be putted into a class' static method, you can't use all elements provided by java language, there are some restrictions to avoid huge damage, if you want to learn all the restrictions, see detail in [this page](https://github.com/btraceio/btrace/wiki/Trace-Scripts#restrictions) of its offical website.

 Let's create class MyBTraceClass:
 ```